 |Totals for BAS – HCM Degree||120|

-Admissions Criteria: Students much complete the admissions requirements to the College.
+Admissions Criteria: Students must complete the admissions requirements to the College.
 Admissions to Galveston College does not guarantee admission to the BAS-HCM program.

 The admissions requirements specific for the BAS in Healthcare Management program are as follows: